USDA Specific Terms:

 Effective Interest Rate–The cost of credit on a yearly basis expressed as a percentage.
 Includes up-front costs paid to obtain the loan, and is, therefore, usually a higher amount than the interest rate stipulated in the mortgage note.
 Useful in comparing loan programs with different rates and points.

-Equity–The difference between the fair market value (your homes appraised value) and your outstanding mortgage balance.
+Equity–The difference between the fair market value (your home’s appraised value) and your outstanding mortgage balance.

 FHA Loan–More appropriately termed “FHA Insured Loan.”
 A loan for which the Federal Housing Administration insures the lender against losses the lender may incur due to your default.
-FHA loans require a min 3.5% down payment and are one of the most popular loan options in Florida.
+FHA loans require a min 3.5% down payment and are one of the most popular loan options nationwide.
 Additional information about FHA mortgages can be found here.

 Grace Period— The period of time (generally 15 days) during which a loan payment may be paid after its due date but not incur a late penalty.
 Such late payments may be reported on your credit report.